Ngozi148/Cafe-Sales-SQL-Cleaning/README.md

    PROJECT OVERVIEW

 In this project, I performed a deep-clean of a "dirty" café sales dataset using MYSQL Workbench.
-I focused on improving data quality by addressing inconsistencies n formatting, handling missing information, and validating the dataset's unique records.
+I focused on improving data quality by addressing inconsistencies in formatting, handling missing information, and validating the dataset's unique records.

   MY DATA CLEANING WORKFLOW